wp-plugins/wp-password-policy-manager/readme.txt

 == Changelog ==

+= 0.5 (2014-12-8) =
+* **New Features**
+	* Administrators can now enforce a user to specify the current password in profile page when changing the password - Administrators are exempt from this requirement so they can easily reset other users' password.
+Thanks to [Jens Nilson](https://profiles.wordpress.org/jensnilsson) for recommending this feature and for helping in developing it.

+* **Improvements**
+	* Removed the need to write to /js/wppmpp.tmp.js and using built-in wp_localize_script.
+Update by [Jens Nilson](https://profiles.wordpress.org/jensnilsson)

+* **Bug Fixes**
+	* Fixed an issue when user was redirected to password reset page when an incorrect user was specified
+	* Fixed
 = 0.4 (2014-12-1) =
 * **Bug Fix**
 	* Fixed an issue where the password was not being reset properly when changed by the admin on a user's profile page
+	* Fixed an issue where user who entered incorrect password and had an expired password he was still automatically redirected to password reset page

 = 0.3 (2014-11-24) =
 * **New Plugin Features**